gar1t/lambdapad/docs/articles/front-page.md

 to created yet another static site generator when there are so many well established, robust, proven tools already?

-Simple.
-Because it's fun!

-There are of course some specific motivations.
-Lambda Pad wants to bring some "functional thinking" to the domain of static site generation.
+Because the world *needs* a static site generator that embraces *functional thinking*.
 What does that mean?

 - Behavior should be obvious, or as obvious as possible without excessive verbosity